trustwallet/wallet-core/docs/Contributing.md

 ## Code Style

 Wallet core follows the [LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html) for C++.
-We use `clang-format` to ensure a consistent code sytle.
-Please run `git clang-format` on your code before you submit a PR.
-Alternatively add a [pre-commit hook](https://github.com/andrewseidl/githook-clang-format). **Do not** reformat files that you didn't modify.
-You can also install a clang-format extension for your IDE.
+We use `clang-format` to ensure a consistent code sytle. **Do not** reformat files that you didn't modify, or the header files in the `include` folder.
+You can install a clang-format extension for your IDE.

 ## Releasing